Documentary Fund FAQ

-The Sundance Development Fund Committee is a combination of issue area experts and professional film artists and curators.
-Past panelist have included Laura Silber (Open Society Foundation), Richard Peña (Film Society of Lincoln Center), Loira Limbal (Firelight Media),filmmakers Arthur Dong, Kirby Dick, Jessica Yu, , Sam Green, Kim Reed, editors Alex O’Flinn, Carla Gutierrez, curators and film critics Ela Bittencourt, Nico Marzano and producers Joslyn Barnes and Angela Tucker.
+The Sundance Documentary Fund Committee is a combination of issue area experts and professional film artists and curators.
+Past panelist have included Laura Silber (Open Society Foundations), Richard Peña (Film Society of Lincoln Center), and Loira Limbal (Firelight Media); filmmakers Arthur Dong, Kirby Dick, Jessica Yu, Sam Green, and Kimberly Reed; editors Alex O’Flinn and Carla Gutierrez; curators and film critics Ela Bittencourt and Nico Marzano; and producers Joslyn Barnes and Angela Tucker.

 What percentage of applications are actually funded?

 The review process is highly competitive.
 We review approximately 1,300 proposals each year, and fund 40-60 films.

 How will I know if the Fund has received my proposal?

 After you press submit on the online application, a confirmation page will appear.
 You should also receive a confirmation email once your application is submitted.
 If you have not received an email, please double check your spam filter.

 When will I find out if I have been awarded a grant?

 Award decisions typically take 3-5 months, occasionally sooner.
 Please do not contact us to inquire about your status, as we can not provide status updates.
 You will be notified by us directly by email once a decision has been made.
 We periodically announce new grantees throughout the year, and those press releases are not notifications.

 If my project is declined, will staff provide feedback?